hyphacoop/handbook/templates/role.md

 - []

 **Limits:** (on Authority)
-- permisions of member-workers needed to:
+- permissions of member-workers needed to:
   - []
 - permission of parent initiative needed to:
   - []